amelakadric/pyzzle/README.md

 # pyzzle
-Project for Intelligent systems course
+Project for Intelligent systems course <br />
-Solving the k-puzzle with BFS, Best first search and A* algorithms and Hamming and Manhattan heuristics.
+Solving the k-puzzle with BFS, Best first search and A* algorithms <br />
+and Hamming and Manhattan heuristics.

 use <br />